lcooke238/cs262/pset1/PS1_Ledger_Cooke.md

 3. *Warning*: problem occurred within running system, does not affect overall system functionality (ie. if we can identify an indicator of a faulty packet, can give someone a warning?)

 **Test Suite Ideas**
+1. *message format error*: user fails to provide a message and/or username in the format specified
+	- if possible, (aka format is correct but location for a piece of information is blank, create more specific problems errors to share)
+	- verifiable both on client and server end (do once on client for input check, once on server for travel check)
+2. can duplicate above for all possible message over server formats
+3. more generalized u gave me nonsense doesn't bind to message type

+## Stuff I have considered and left behind
+1. Don't need to verify your own existence:
+a. loopback interface.
+Is this good design? --> DONT DO THAT YOU HAVE A THREAD THEREFORE YOU ARE
+2. Don't need to send back message to the client to verify correctness --> overkill
+3. Multithreading a good idea, but not necessary for this assignment:
+a.
+All of this occurs on a single server, therefore upon receiving a request of any kind, the server should multithread this process and keep a listening channel open at all times. --> not worthwhile for this assignment, single thread ok

+## Office Hour Wisdom
+okay for everything to be single threaded, start with single threaded server bc allows for more straightforward network debugging (esp in python not really worth it)
+- message over network format:
+	- version number
+	- (separate with byte for length of element before it)
+	- wildcard compatability of some sort needed (getting groups of accounts by some sort of exp with a communication)

+## Wire Protocol